 150 g natural yogurt

 500 g quark – How to make Quark –

 500 g raspberries, frozen or fresh

 – Combine quark, yogurt and Mascarpone in a bowl, add sugar, mix well with hand mixer.

 – Beat heavy cream until firm.
 Fold into cream.

 – Don’t thaw the frozen fruit.
 If you use fresh fruit, wash it first, drain and let it dry.
 Reduce sugar amount for fresh fruit at least 50%.
 You also can puree the fruit.

 – Add layers of frozen raspberries and the cream alternating.

 – Sprinkle with grated chocolate.

-Let dessert sit for at least 3 hours in the fridge.
+Let dessert sit in fridge for at least 3 hours.
 You can make it the evening before and keep it over night in the fridge.